← All work

 Sub-Second Provisioning

-• Union filesystem: No full disk copy needed
+• ZFS clones: No full disk copy needed

 • Lightweight isolation: No hypervisor overhead